 - 1. Complete the admission application. - 2.
-Be recommended for teacher education by the assigned advisor, Explorations in Education or Transitions instructor and two college instructors. - Meet the basic skills requirement with a minimum ACT composite score of 22 Other basic skills options may be available by petition if the submitted ACT score does not meet the stated minimum.
-Please see "Basic Skills Requirement" on page 13. - 4.
+Be recommended for teacher education by the assigned advisor, Explorations in Education or Transfer Module instructor and two college instructors. - 3.
+Meet the basic skills requirement (Please see "Basic Skills Requirement" on page 13.) - 4.
 Complete EDUC 261 Explorations in Education with a minimum grade of "C". - 5.
-Complete UGS 101 Transitions (for students transferring credit for EDUC 261 only). - 6.
+Complete EDUC 345 Transfer Student Module (for students transferring credit for EDUC 261 only). - 6.
 Earn a "C" or better in ENGL 101, ENGL 299, COMM 207, and 3 hours of MATH (College Algebra or above). - 7.
 Cumulative GPA of 2.50. - 8.
 Complete a statement of disclosure and background check. - 9.
-Complete electronic portfolio components as required in EDUC 261 (or UGS 101). - 10.
+Complete electronic portfolio components as required in EDUC 261 (or EDUC 345). - 10.
 Complete the teacher candidate interview. - 11.
 Complete the critical learning experience essay.